CIDCO-dev/AISToolkit/Hardware/Documentation_Antenna.md

-# AIS Tool Kit DIY
+# AIS Tool Kit Antenna DIY
-## Building the dipole antenna
+## Building the dipolar antenna

-### 1. First of all, why choosing a dipole antenna ?
+### 1. First of all, why choosing a dipolar antenna ?

 This type of antenna is the simplest to be made from a theoretical point of view, consisting only of two conductors of egal lengths oriented end-to-end in opposite direction, it can be made anywhere.
 It is also allows important to note that it's very convenient when deciding of the total lenght of the antenna.